123Sven321/png-generator/README.md

 # Example
 An example would be visualizing the Mandelbrot set, where the iteration count is converted to color data and passed to the generate_png() function.
-This example can be found here ->
+This example can be found in the example directory.